nuxt/image/docs/content/4.providers/imagekit.md

 ---
-title: ImageKit Provider
-description: "Nuxt Image has first class integration with ImageKit"
-navigation:
 title: ImageKit
+description: Nuxt Image has first class integration with ImageKit
 ---

 Integration between [ImageKit](https://docs.imagekit.io/) and the image module.

 To use the ImageKit provider, you need to set your ImageKit account URL-endpoint as the base url like below.

 ```js{}[nuxt.config.js]
 export default {